Aerocatia/haloxbox-revised/README.md

 The following types of changes should be expected:

 - Provide a stable universal tagset that can be used to compile custom maps for any XBE version.
+- Fix misaligned HUD elements.
 - Fix index out of bounds bugs.
 - Fix zfighting of the powerup cores.
 - Fix bitmap formats that result in lower quality bitmaps for no reason.
 - Restore data lost during the extraction process using the PC editing kits as a source.

+See the git commit history for a full list of changes.

 ## XBE version support
 Cache files (maps) can be compiled (in English) for the following game versions from these tags: